Sergix/sergix.net/src/pages/blog/hope.md

 Within the depths of our eyes,
 Blind to the sunset that approaches.

+		 reach!
+	reach,
-Reach, reach, reach!
+Reach,

 Reach aloft and seize the fading light!
-The empty chamber narrows!
+This empty chamber narrows --
 Dark shadows lurch from the corners,
-My chained soul writhes in apprehension.
+My chained soul writhes in dread.

-The chamber is the mind,
+( The chamber is the mind,
-The chains are the flesh!
+  The chains are the flesh! )

 Free my captive being.
 Rupture these shackles!